vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 Change to the `infra` directory.
 You will find several files and folders:

- * backend.tfconfig: parameters for the resource group and volume name that will store the infrastructure state
+ * `backend.tfconfig`: parameters for the resource group and volume name that will store the infrastructure state
- * terraform.tfvars: input values to define a prefix\* for all resource names, and default datacenter location
+ * `terraform.tfvars`: input values to define a prefix\* for all resource names, and default datacenter location
- * variables.tf : inputs definitions, including the ones for the terraform.tfvars values, and the service principal id and secret.
+ * `variables.tf`: inputs definitions, including the ones for the terraform.tfvars values, and the service principal id and secret.
- * main.tf: main Terraform file that references all other modules
+ * `main.tf`: main Terraform file that references all other modules
+ * `outputs.tf`: output variable definitions
- * modules (folder)
+ * `modules` (folder)
-   * acr (folder): files to define an Azure Container Registry provisioning
+   * `acr` (folder): files to define an Azure Container Registry provisioning
-   * aks (folder): files to define an Azure Kubernetes Service provisioning
+   * `aks` (folder): files to define an Azure Kubernetes Service provisioning
-   * load_balancer: files to define load balancer
+   * `load_balancer` (folder): files to define load balancer
-   * public_ip: files to define a public ip
+   * `public_ip` (folder): files to define a public ip
-   * resource-group (folder): files to define a Resource Group provisioning
+   * `resource-group` (folder): files to define a Resource Group provisioning

 \*The "prefix" must contain only alphabetical characters, because it is used for the name of the Azure Container Registry, and that only allows this kind of characters (no numbers, dashes or undescores).

+### Initializing Terraform and state storage

 To continue you must already have logged in with the Azure CLI, and have the environment variable _ARM_ACCESS_KEY_ set up as explained earlier.